tiagosaurus/Mock-Up/Deliverable.md

 Currently we have unit tests set up that test:

    1.a.
-Adding a new member to the database and saving the returned object in a member variable.
+Adding a new member to the database then retrieving it immediately after.
-        Fetching a different instance of that object in the database.
-        Checking that the two instances are equal to one another.

    2.a.
 Retrieving a previously existing member from DB and instantiating an instance of a Member object.
         Then testing this against a premade Member object to ensure that the object parameters are identical.